jRydell/be-prog-ind/README.md

 ## Set up

-Clone and run npm install
+Clone the repository, open it and and run npm install

 ## How to:
+Before starting you have to clone, install and run this.
 ### npm start

 Select options from the menu.